GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 With the `manageResourceOperation` and `manageSearchOperation` methods you can make complex decisions on how processing should take place based on contextual data and the incoming payload.

+!!!
+Important
+    Consider the incoming payload as a read-only variable.
+Modifying is value may produce unexpected results

 ### manageResourceOperation

 This method is invoked when any following operations are executed: resource creation, modification, removal and retrieval by ID.
 In case of bulks, the method is called for every operation that fits into these categories.